 There isn't any dispute that Ms H authorised the transactions in question here.
 And in line with the Payment Services Regulations 2017, consumers are generally liable for payments they authorise.
-Barclays is also expected to process authorised payment instructions without undue delay.
-But as a bank, they also have long-standing obligations to help protect customers from financial harm from fraud and scams.
+Nationwide is also expected to process authorised payment instructions without undue delay.
+But they also have long-standing obligations to help protect customers from financial harm from fraud and scams.
 But those are predicated on there having been a fraud or scam.
 So, to start, I've considered whether Ms H has been a victim of a scam.

 Ms H has provided a significant number of documents to the Financial Ombudsman in support of her claim that she has fallen victim to a scam - for this and other complaints she has raised against different financial firms.
 I've given Ms H's submissions very careful consideration.
 From this, I'm satisfied Ms H purchased crypto, gift cards and sent funds via a PSP.
-But I haven't seen anything to specifically show that the transactions (and which ones if so) were carried out in relation to a scam.
+But I haven't seen anything to specifically show that these transactions (and which ones if so) were carried out in relation to a scam.
 So, while I've considered Ms H's testimony, I can only be satisfied that she made legitimate transactions on her account - but not that the ultimate beneficiary of the funds was a scammer.

 That said, even if I were to be satisfied Ms H had fallen victim to a scam, I'm unable to establish the actual loss Ms H claims to have suffered.
 This is because I'm not satisfied the source of funds used in relation to some of the disputed transactions has been evidenced.
 Nor can I be satisfied that Ms H didn't benefit from some of the transactions (due to an absence of evidence of why they were made, along with many going to an account in her own name and withdrawn as cash).
-And without being able to establish the loss actually suffered (if any), I can't fairly or reasonably direct Barclays to refund Ms H the disputed transactions.
+And without being able to establish the loss actually suffered (if any), I can't fairly or reasonably direct Nationwide to refund Ms H the disputed transactions.

-Furthermore, even if I were able to ascertain this, I'm not persuaded Barclays would be responsible for Ms H's claimed loss.
-This is because while there are circumstances where it might be appropriate for Barclays to take additional steps or make additional checks before processing a payment to help protect customers from the possibility of financial harm from fraud, I can't reasonably conclude this would've made a difference.
-This is because I'm aware Ms H didn't disclose the true purpose of a cash withdrawal she attempted with another bank.
-And so, had Barclays questioned her about the disputed transactions before processing them, it's likely, on balance, Ms H similarly wouldn't have been honest about why she was making them.
-I appreciate Ms H says she was threatened by the scammers to not disclose the truth; but this means it would've been difficult for Barclays to establish the transactions were being made in relation to a scam.
-It follows that I don't think Barclays could reasonably have prevented them being made.
+Furthermore, even if I were able to ascertain this, I'm not persuaded Nationwide would be responsible for Ms H's claimed loss.
+This is because while there are circumstances where it might be appropriate for Nationwide to take additional steps or make additional checks before processing a payment to help protect customers from the possibility of financial harm from fraud, I can't reasonably conclude this would've made a difference.
+This is because Nationwide provided Ms H with scam education, including romance scams, when previous scam claims were raised.
+But despite this, Ms H is claiming that she has continued to make payments to the scam anyway.

+I'm also aware that Ms H didn't disclose the true purpose of a cash withdrawal she attempted with another bank.
+And so, had Nationwide questioned her about the disputed transactions before processing them, it's likely, on balance, Ms H similarly wouldn't have been honest about why she was making them.
+I appreciate Ms H says she was threatened by the scammers to not disclose the truth; but this means it would've been difficult for Nationwide to establish the transactions were being made in relation to a scam.
+It follows that I don't think Nationwide could reasonably have prevented them being made.